 Weight Management:

-Incorporating nuts into a balanced diet can be a strategic part of managing type 2 diabetes.
-However, it’s important to monitor portions because nuts are calorie-dense.
-A typical serving size is about a small handful or one ounce.
 Opting for unsalted and unroasted varieties can maximize health benefits while avoiding excess sodium and calories.
-As with any dietary change, it’s advisable for individuals with diabetes or at risk of diabetes to consult with a healthcare provider or a dietitian to tailor dietary choices to their specific health needs.
+As with any dietary change, it’s advisable for individuals with diabetes or at risk of diabetes to consult with a healthcare provider.
+Also a dietitian can tailor dietary choices to their specific health needs.

 A List of Nuts that Lower Blood pressure